kserve/kserve/docs/samples/tensorflow/README.md

 ## Canary Rollout

-To run a canary rollout, you can use the tensorflow-canary.yaml
+To test a canary rollout, you can use the tensorflow-canary.yaml

 Apply the CRD
 ```
 kubectl apply -f tensorflow-canary.yaml
 ```

-To check for traffic split, and in general working with Knative, we would recommend using the [

-To test if your traffic split percenage is applied correctly, you can use the following command using the [Knative CLI](knative-cli)
+To verify if your traffic split percenage is applied correctly, you can use the following command using the [Knative CLI](#knative-cli)

 ```
 knctl revision list